3:18pm PT by Scott Feinberg

 The main impact of the Oscar win, Jones says with the benefit of 53 years of hindsight, was that people would now consider her for dramatic roles -- which enabled her, she felt, to go back and make another musical, The Music Man (1962), one of the last great examples of the genre.
 Relatively few musicals have ever been nominated for the best picture Oscar -- not even Singin' in the Rain (1952) -- but Morton DaCosta's pic, which paired Jones with Robert Preston, was.

 While she has no regrets about her decision to do the now-classic show, she also feels it killed her film career.
-"At that time, it was a step down to do television," she explains, adding with laughter, "I became Mrs. Patridge, and once you become Mrs. Patridge, you don't go back to being Lulu Bains in Elmer Gantry!"
+"At that time, it was a step down to do television," she explains, adding with laughter, "I became Mrs. Partridge, and once you become Mrs. Partridge, you don't go back to being Lulu Bains in Elmer Gantry!"

 Jones hasn't worked all that much in the years since, not for lack of interest on the part of directors -- for instance, Alexander Payne strongly considered her for the part that Kathy Bates ultimately received a best supporting actress Oscar nomination for playing in About Schmidt (2002) -- but mainly because she has always desired a well-rounded life.